SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 Make sure that you read and execute the test method: `testSendErrorRaisesErrorSendWhenErrorInLookup`.
-Have a look at the implementation of the `#error` method defined in `ObjObject` and in the `assembleObjectClass` of the ObjTest class.
+Have a look at the implementation of the `#error` method defined in `ObjObject` and in the `assembleObjectClass` of the `ObjTest` class.

-### Bootstrapping the system
+## Defining  the language kernel

+Now you have implemented all the primitives we need, you are ready to define the two classes that represent the ObjVLisp kernel: `ObjClass` and `ObjObject`.
+Once such classes will exist we will be able to code using ObjVLisp and not in Pharo anymore.
+The moment where we go from the low-level world (here Pharo) to the high-level one (here ObjVLisp) is generally called the bootstrap of the language.
+Indeed after this last phase, our new language exists.

+To implement these two classes we could them by manipulating low-level primitives and doing all the plumbing ourselves as what we did in the test `setUp` methods.
+But there is something better to do.
+We can use the high level language to use itself to define itself.
+This is what we will explain in this chapter.

+### About bootstrap

-Now you have implemented all the behavior we need, you are ready to bootstrap the system: this means creating the kernel consisting of  `ObjObject` and `ObjClass` classes from themselves.
-The idea of a smart bootstrap is to be as lazy as possible and to use the system to create itself by creating fast a fake but working first class with which we will build the rest.
+ to bootstrap the system: this means creating the kernel consisting of  `ObjObject` and `ObjClass` classes from themselves.
+The idea of a smart bootstrap is to be as lazy as possible and to use the system to create itself by creating a fake but working first class with which we will build the rest.

-Three steps compose the ObjVlisp bootstrap,
+Three steps compose the ObjVlisp bootstrap:
-1. we create by hand the minimal part of  the objClass `ObjClass`  and then
+1. Create by hand the minimal part of  the objClass `ObjClass`  and then
-1. we use it to create normally `ObjObject` objClass and then
+1. Use it to create normally `ObjObject` objClass and then
-1. we recreate normally and completely `ObjClass`.
+1. Recreate normally and completely `ObjClass`.

-These three steps are described by the following bootstrap method of Obj class.
+These three steps are described by the following bootstrap method of `Obj` class.
-Note the bootstrap is defined as class methods of the class Obj.
+Note the bootstrap is defined as class methods of the class `Obj`.

 ```
 Obj class >> bootstrap